Kunull/Writeups/docs/pwn.college/Program Security/Reverse Engineering.md

 2. Constructs the string `/flag\x00` in memory starting at address `0`
 3. Calls `open("/flag", 0)`, returns fd `3`
 4. Reads up to `0x64` (100) bytes from the flag file into the buffer at `0`
-5. Writes the entire flag to stdout
+5. Writes the entire flag to STDOUT
 6. Calls `exit`

 ### Solution